Somatic Psychotherapy & Co-Regulating Touch Bodywork can change your life in real and significant ways.

-Relational Somatic Psychotherapy makes it possible to transform fear, trauma, anxiety, depression, addiction, eating disorders, low self-confidence, self-destructive habits and limiting beliefs.
+Relational Somatic Psychotherapy makes it possible to transform fear, trauma, anxiety, depression, addiction, eating disorders, low self-confidence, self-destructive habits, childhood emotional neglect and limiting beliefs.
 It enables us to find support for our dreams and to rediscover passion, freedom and joy.

 A psychotherapist can support you and allow you to step into a new future – to choose the life you really want to live from the truth held in your body.
 You may be feeling emotional or physical discomfort – and that this is keeping you from living the life you would like.
 I believe that we are inherently gifted – and biologically programmed to find ways to successfully negotiate and integrate the challenges life brings.
 I offer a sincere intention to witness, and provide gentle presence and encouragement, so that you can reconnect to your own innate body-mind wisdom.

 I bring a spirit of curiosity, openness and creativity to my work with clients – integrating relational understanding with a somatic (body-focused) approach.
 This includes reflection on all aspects of the whole person – body, mind and heart.
 I am committed to creating and holding a safe space, where people feel supported.
 I work with people who are experiencing stress, exhaustion, trauma, relationship concerns, anxiety, chronic illness or pain, depression, eating disorders,and life and career transitions.